jrpotter/notebook/notes/set/choice.md

 %%ANKI
 Basic
-What does the relation form of AoC state?
+What does the relation form of AC state?
 Back: For any relation $R$ there exists a function $F \subseteq R$ with $\mathop{\text{dom}}F = \mathop{\text{dom}}R$.
 Reference: Herbert B. Enderton, *Elements of Set Theory* (New York: Academic Press, 1977).
 <!--ID: 1719681913527-->